All of the latest guidelines and information about visiting Lanzarote (and beyond) after Brexit…..

 This may change following the end of the transition period – it is entirely dependent on the result of negotiations taking place between UK and EU parties throughout the year.

-Will my EHIC card still be valid?
+Will my EHIC card still be valid (now replaced with GHIC)?

 Will I need an International Driving Permit for driving in Lanzarote?